Tmetwally5/FetchRewards/README.md

 - **Combine:** Used for managing asynchronous data streams and events.
 - **Reachability:** Used for monitoring network connectivity.
 - **SwiftUI:** Used for building the user interface.
+- **Kingfisher:** Utilized for efficient image loading and caching.

 ## App Modules